top of page

 There is putting and short-game space, and the full range operation can be seasonal.
 Inside, you will find a snack bar and a simple lounge that suits the club’s relaxed personality.

-Families, seniors and anyone who prefers strategy over length.
-Newer golfers feel welcome, and better players still find plenty of par‑savers to pull off.
+Families, seniors, and anyone who prefers strategy over length will find this course accommodating.
+Newer golfers feel welcome, and better players still find plenty of par-savers to pull off.

 Tyandaga Golf Course